Sponsoring a dependent child

 Consequences if you fail to meet your financial obligations

 You will be required to reimburse all sums, if the person you are sponsoring or an accompanying family member receives, during your undertaking, government assistance in the form of:

 - Financial assistance of last resort (social assistance);

 - Special benefits, such as eyeglasses, dental treatment or hearing aids;

 - Accommodation, for example, in a public residential and long-term care centre (CHSLD).

 Support in integration approaches

 You undertake to provide the necessary support to the person you are sponsoring and that person's family members in their integration approaches.
-In particular, you must provide them with assistance and support to:
+For example, you need to provide them with help and support to:

 - Learn French or enroll in French courses;